federgraph/trimm-420-data-format-delphi/README.md

 | Mac, App Store  | 1 | 1 | 0 | 0 | 1 |
 | iPad            | 0 | 1 | 0 | 0 | 0 |
 | Android         | 0 | 1 | 0 | 0 | 0 |

-## Other

-The Rggdoc.pas unit in folder Core is not used in the test project.
-Maybe I should delete it from here soon.
-But it may give you and idea of how it looked in the past.

 ## Links